-Figure 6 shows a zoom for the QI Horizontal in the area of the North Sea.
-This map allows seeing in better details the distribution of the Horizontal QI.
+Figure 6 shows a zoom for the QI Horizontal in the area of the Channel and South Celtic Sea.
+This map allows seeing in better details an example of the distribution of the Horizontal QI.

 Vertical QI

 Figure 7: Vertical QI for the overall EMODnet Bathymetry area of interest